Home

 This is a wonderful idea and I don't understand why more states haven't jumped on the band wagon.
 After all, the economy needs more jobs, right?
 What difference does it make if you work for someone else, or create your own job if no one will hire you?

-For more insight into this trend and a recent success story in NJ, read Barbara Haislip's article in the WSJ: Laid Off and Launching.
+For more insight into this trend and a recent success story in NJ, read Barbara Haislip's article in the Wall Street Journal: Laid Off and Launching.

 Jump back to short list of topics